RangiraDave/AgriConnect/README.md

 - **Password Reset**: Users can reset their password if they forget it.

 ### User Roles
-- **Farmer**: Can list products for sale, view their profile, and manage their products.
+- **Farmer**: Can list products for sale, view their profile, manage their products, and access market insights.
-- **Buyer**: Can browse products, view seller profiles, and interact with the chatbot.
+- **Buyer**: Can browse products, view seller profiles, interact with the chatbot, rate products, and access a personalized dashboard.
-- **Cooperative**: Can manage multiple farmers, list products, and communicate with buyers.
+- **Cooperative**: Can manage multiple farmers, list products, communicate with buyers, and access market insights.

 ### Product Management
 - **Add Product**: Farmers and cooperatives can add products with details such as name, description, price, quantity, and media (images/videos).